 6. How Big Are Camels – Camel Size

-- Adult full-grown camels have about 3 meters (10 feet) body length, 1.8 meters height at shoulders and 2 meters at the hump.
+- Adult full-grown camels have about 3 meters (10 feet) body length, a height of 1.8 meters at shoulders, and 2 meters at the hump.

 7. How Tall Are Camels – Camel Height